 Vancouver Family Law Mediators

 At Henderson Heinrichs LLP, we often represent couples who have chosen to try to mediate the end of their relationships.
-In addition, our partner Rain Henderson is an Accredited Family Law Mediator.

 Find out more about our Mediation services here.